Panmoni/bitcoincashsite-www/src/content/post/token-pioneers-cashtokens-tutorial-2.md

 If everything is perfect with your metadata, you can skip this step!

-1. Upload your updated and correct BCMR file to IPFS (or wherever you prefer) and copy its CID (it’s not possible to edit files on IPFS).
+1. Upload your updated and corrected BCMR file to IPFS (or wherever you prefer) and copy its CID (it’s not possible to edit files on IPFS).
 2. Decide where you want to run the script.
 In my case, I will start from the home directory of my non-privileged user on my Ubuntu 23.04 machine.
 3. Download the AuthUpdate repository: `git clone https://github.com/mr-zwets/AuthUpdate.git`.
 4. Enter the git repo: `cd AuthUpdate`.
-5. Install the dependencies (especially mainnet-js): `npm install`.
+5. Install the dependencies (especially [mainnet-js](https://mainnet.cash/)): `npm install`.
 6. Edit the script with your favorite text editor: `vi authUpdate.js`.
 	1. For the `tokenId` variable, enter the `category` of the NFT series you want to update.
 	2. If your new BCMR file is hosted at an https link, enter that link where it says `bcmrURL`.
 If you are using IPFS, enter just the CID for variable `bcmrIpfsCID`.
 Only fill in one of these two variables.